NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 ------

 ## Using the Facility Tab to Inspect and Edit Your Model
 The Facility tab serves a number of functions.
 First, it allows you to see a hierarchical tree of your model.
-This tree can be organized by building story, thermal zone, or as shown here, space type.
+This tree can be organized by building story, thermal zone, or space type.

 If you are viewing the tree by space type, and a space does not have a space type assigned, it would appear under Unassigned Space Type.
 A similar pattern is followed for Thermal Zone and Story.